azavea/raster-vision/docs/architecture.rst

 The pipeline package
 ----------------------

-The most central package in Raster Vision is ``rastervision.pipeline``.
-It contains functionality for defining and configuring computational pipelines, running them in different environments using parallelism and GPUs, reading and writing to different file systems, and adding and customizing pipelines via a plugin mechanism.
-The rest of Raster Vision is written as a set of optional plugins.
-This means that it's possible to use the ``rastervision.pipeline`` package independent of the rest of RV.

-In this section, we explain the most important aspects of this package through a series of examples which incrementally build on one another.
+In this section, we explain the most important aspects of the ``rastervision.pipeline`` package through a series of examples which incrementally build on one another.
 The inline comments should be read as an integral part of the documentatation.
 The code has been lightly edited for brevity, but the full runnable code can be found in ``rastervision.examples``.

 .. _example 1: